buidl-renaissance/regen-art/apps/web/README_HOUSING.md

 - **Smart Contracts:** Automate abatement management and ensure compliance tracking.
 - **Proof of Improvements:** Tokenized funding tied to smart contracts for repair validation.
 - **Community Engagement:** Reward tokens for compliance and participation in community initiatives.
+- **Tokenized Tax Credits:**
+  - Issue blockchain-based tax credits to incentivize participation in the NEZH program.
+  - Credits could be redeemable against future tax bills or transferable, enabling a secondary market for tax incentives.
+  - Smart contracts ensure credits are issued only to eligible participants.

 ---